 Why are we so scared of things we don’t understand?
 Why do movies about aliens always end in war?
 And why does the minority get picked on, even though they were brave enough to show up?

 Because in a world of scarcity, there’s no room for unconditional love, you can’t afford it.
 It’s all about me, me, me, in every relationship.

-People who have many friends in many places usually just have a lot of ‘employees.’
-Many people always surround them, but there’s never a deep connection.
-These friends are just company, so you don’t have to be alone.
+People who have many ‘friends’ in many places usually just have a lot of employees.
+A lot of friends always surrounds them, but there’s never a deep connection.
+These friends are just company, so they don’t have to be alone.
 It’s based on superficial things, and when interests shift just a bit, the friendship ends.